-For the whole of Heiligeabend, Christmas Eve, the tradition is that the red apple will bring those who see it nearer to "paradise", offering the promise to help find what might have been lost, a person, love, faith, whatever it is, or to find the way onto a new path.
-Opening a door to paradise, and to "Hope".
+During Heiligeabend, Christmas Eve, there is an old tradition in some regions that the red apple is believed to bring those who see it nearer to "Paradise", perhaps even back to a paradise lost.
+Symbolizing the promise of help finding something lost, a person, love, faith, whatever it may be.
+Or support in discovering the way onto a new path.

-During the Middle Ages tales showing the history of creation, called "Games of Paradise", were enacted in front of churches on Christmas Eve, and a fir tree was the Paradiesbaeume, Tree of Paradise, decorated with red apples harvested in autumn but which keep fresh throughout a northern European winter.
+During the Middle Ages tales showing the history of creation, known as "Games of Paradise", were acted in front of churches on Christmas Eve, and a fir tree was the Paradiesbäume, Tree of Paradise.

-Although the fruit wasn't specifically named as an apple, it could just have easily have been figs, grapes, lemons, pomegranate or perhaps even a quince.
+Although the fruit wasn't specifically named as an apple, it could just have easily have been figs, grapes, lemons, pomegranates or perhaps even a quince.

-For Christians Jesus birth gave hope once more that there could be a Paradise for which to aim, and they combined this with the northern European pre-Christian traditions for the Winter Solstice, when evergreen branches and fire were used to symbolize life's victory and continuation over cold and darkness.
+For Christians Jesus birth symbolized the hope of a Paradise to aim for, and they combined this with ancient northern European pre-Christian traditions for the Winter Solstice, when evergreen branches and fire were used to symbolize life's continued victory over cold and darkness.

-The "Paradiesapfel" in the Christmas tree is an old Weihnachten tradition in memory of a "paradise" perhaps lost, but filled with "hope and promise" that it can be re-found, even if at the time this seems impossible and instead showing something to work for, to aim towards.
+The Paradiesapfel is not a custom found everywhere in Germany, but where there is one sitting among the branches of a Christmas tree it is a Weihnachten tradition in memory of a "paradise" that has perhaps been lost, but symbolizing the hope and promise that it can, and will, be re-found, even if at the time this seems impossible.
+Encouraging something to work for, to aim towards.
+HOPE.

-It is a custom followed by many today who have no religious affiliations, while the apple itself, as they are often fresh, is together with Lebkuchen, chocolates, candies and nuts amongst the Christbaumschmuck, Christmas ornaments, children enjoy "plundering" from the tree at Epiphany, the end of the twelve days of Christmas.
+It is a custom followed by many today who have no religious affiliations, while the fresh apple is together with Lebkuchen, chocolates, candies and nuts among the Christbaumschmuck, Christmas ornaments, children enjoy "plundering" from the tree at Epiphany.
+The end of the twelve days of Christmas.

-Although it could also be that it ends up as a treat for the local wildlife to enjoy on a January day, so for them also it is a Paradiesapfel.
+Although it could also be that it ends up as a treat for the local wildlife to enjoy on a cold January day when food is scarce, so for them also it is a Paradiesapfel.